 They say it’s not good to think in terms of black and white.
 This is certainly true if you’re a lawyer or a politician, but as an artist, black and white design can be very helpful.
 The big difference between design and art is communication.
 When it comes to art, communication comes second to aesthetics, and often the message is ambiguous.
 Aesthetics is important in design as well, but the message has to come first.
 By reducing the design down to black and white, eliminating all the shades of gray, we can boil the design down to its most basic meaning.

 The flag of Great Britain is one of the most iconic designs ever made.
 Why?
 Because the Union Jack looks equally good in color or black or white.
 This is due to fimbriation, the technical term for the narrow strips of white between the blue and the red.

-The Michigan flag, on the other hand, contains many different colors and shades, such as a brown elk on a blue background, and a realistically shaded scene of a man on a beach.
+The Michigan flag, on the other hand, contains many different colors and shades.
 With all these colors, there is not nearly enough contrast for the design to be seen from afar.
-Notice that, when reduced to grayscale, the motto scroll on the bottom of the flag jumps out more than the coat of arms itself.
+When reduced to grayscale, the “Circumspice” motto scroll jumps out more than the coat of arms itself.
 This is a design failure.
 On the other hand, the emblem is much more balanced if we reduce it down to black and white, with no shades of gray.
 It’s still a bit cluttered for my tastes, and it still looks too much like other state flags, but adding a little bit of contrast makes a big improvement.

 The Rule of Tincture Refined

 Color has its place, mind you.
-Subway maps would be a lot harder to read and flags would be useless and boring without any color, but black and white is still a good place to start.
+Subway maps would be a lot harder to read.
+Flags would be useless and boring.
+Traffic lights would be a lot more dangerous, especially at night.
+But even though color has its uses, black and white is still a good place to start.
 A black and white design almost always looks good in color, but a color design only occasionally looks good in black and white.